Rozdandy/africadelishms3/README.md

  *  view the site in any type of devices (mobile, tablet, desktop).
  *  view all recipes as a visitor.
- *  limit the number of recipes to display, or see all recipes.
  *  register to be a member and a regular user.
  *  be able to log in after registering
  *  view my own profile.